History of democracy: Indian subcontinent

-Another claim for early democratic institutions comes from the independent "republics" of India, saṅghas and gaṇas, which existed as early as the 6th century BCE and persisted in some areas until the 4th century.
-The evidence for this is scattered, however, and no pure historical source exists for that period.
-In addition, Diodorus—a Greek historian who wrote two centuries after the time of Alexander the Great's invasion of India—mentions, without offering any detail, that independent and democratic states existed in India.
-Modern scholars note the word democracy at the time of the 3rd century BCE and later suffered from degradation and could mean any autonomous state, no matter how oligarchic in nature.
+Another claim for early democratic institutions comes from the independent "republics" of India, saṅghas and gaṇas, which existed as early as the 6th century BC and persisted in some areas until the 4th century.
+In addition, Diodorus—a Greek historian who wrote two centuries after the time of Alexander the Great's invasion of India—mentions that independent and democratic states existed in India.

 Key characteristics of the gaṇa seem to include a monarch, usually known by the name raja, and a deliberative assembly.
 The assembly met regularly.
 It discussed all major state decisions.
 At least in some states, attendance was open to all free men.
 This body also had full financial, administrative, and judicial authority.
 Other officers, who rarely receive any mention, obeyed the decisions of the assembly.
 Elected by the gaṇa, the monarch apparently always belonged to a family of the noble class of Kshatriya Varna.
 The monarch coordinated his activities with the assembly; in some states, he did so with a council of other nobles.
-The Licchavis had a primary governing body of 7,077 rajas, the heads of the most important families.
-On the other hand, the Shakyas, Koliyas, Mallakas, and Licchavis, during the period around Gautama Buddha, had the assembly open to all men, rich and poor.
-Early "republics" or gaṇasaṅgha, such as Mallakas, centered in the city of Kusinagara, and the Vajji (or Vṛji) League, centered in the city of Vaishali, existed as early as the 6th century BCE and persisted in some areas until the 4th century CE.
+The Licchavis had a primary governing body of 7,077 rajas, presumably the heads of the most important families.
+In contrast, the Shakyas, during the period around Gautama Buddha, had the assembly open to all men, rich and poor.
+Early "republics" or gaṇasaṅgha, such as Mallakas, centered in the city of Kusinagara, and the Vajji (or Vṛji) League, centered in the city of Vaishali, existed as early as the 6th century BC and persisted in some areas until the 4th century CE.
 The most famous clan amongst the ruling confederate tribes of the Vajji Mahajanapada were the Licchavis.
 The Magadha kingdom included republican communities such as the community of Rajakumara.
 Villages had their own assemblies under their local chiefs called Gramakas.
 Their administrations were divided into executive, judicial, and military functions.